-Retired Representative Director and Presidents, etc. Holding Advisory or Any Other Position in the Company [Updated]
+Retired Representative Director and Presidents, etc. Holding Advisory or Any Other Position in the Company

-Name Title/ Position Responsibilities Working Form and Conditions (Full-time/Part-time, Paid/Unpaid, etc.) Date of Retirement from Position Such as President Term of Office Isao Shintani Honorary Advisor Furnishes advice based on requests from management and engages in activities of industry associations and economic organizations Part-time/Unpaid March 31, 2000 N/A

-Name Title/ Position Responsibilities Working Form and Conditions (Full-time/Part-time, Paid/Unpaid, etc.) Date of Retirement from Position Such as President Term of Office Jiro Asakura Special Executive Advisor Furnishes advice based on requests from management and engages in activities of industry associations and economic organizations Part-time/Paid March 31, 2015 Subject to upper age limit of internal rules Eizo Murakami Special Executive Advisor Furnishes advice based on requests from management and engages in activities of industry associations and economic organizations Part-time/Paid March 31, 2019 Subject to upper age limit of internal rules
+Name Title/ Position Responsibilities Working Form and Conditions (Full-time/Part-time, Paid/Unpaid, etc.) Date of Retirement from Position Such as President Term of Office Isao Shintani Honorary Advisor Furnishes advice based on requests from management and engages in activities of industry associations and economic organizations Part-time/Unpaid March 31, 2000 N/A Jiro Asakura Special Executive Advisor Furnishes advice based on requests from management and engages in activities of industry associations and economic organizations Part-time/Paid March 31, 2015 Subject to upper age limit of internal rules Eizo Murakami Special Executive Advisor Furnishes advice based on requests from management and engages in activities of industry associations and economic organizations Part-time/Paid March 31, 2019 Subject to upper age limit of internal rules

-Total Number of Retired Representative Director and Presidents, etc. Holding Advisory or Any Other Position in the Company [Updated]
+Total Number of Retired Representative Director and Presidents, etc. Holding Advisory or Any Other Position in the Company3

-Other Matters
+Other Matters [Updated]

 There is no senior advisor position at the Company because it was terminated in November 2017.

-Whereas the Company maintains advisory positions other than that of Honorary Advisor, there are currently no persons serving as advisors upon retirement of those including Representative Director and President.
+Whereas the Company maintains advisory positions other than above, there are no persons serving as advisors upon retirement of those including Representative Director and President.

 The Company's advisors take part in activities of industry associations and other such organizations drawing on their personal connections in the shipping industry.
 They furthermore furnish appropriate advice upon request based on their deep experience and knowledge related to the shipping industry.
-The Company's advisors are not involved in management and do not attend meetings of the Board of Directors,

-Nominating Advisory Committee, or Remuneration Advisory Committee.
+The Company's advisors are not involved in management and do not attend meetings of the Board of Directors, Nominating Advisory Committee, or Remuneration Advisory Committee.